MySQL Performance Tuning and Optimization Tips

 In theory, they have the same runtime as well.

-The choice on whether to use JOIN or WHERE query depend on the database engine.
-While most engines have the same runtime for the two methods, in some database systems one runs faster than the other.
+The choice between JOIN and WHERE query depends on the database engine.
+While most engines have the same runtime for the two methods, in some database systems, one runs faster than the other.

 The UNION and DISTINCT commands are sometimes included in queries.
-Like an outer join, it’s fine to use these expressions if they are necessary.
-However, they add additional sorting and reading of the database.
-If you don’t need them, it’s better to find a more efficient expression.
+Like an outer join, it is fine to use these expressions if necessary.
+However, they add additional database sorting and reading operations.
+It is better to find a more efficient expression if they are not required.

 Modern MySQL databases include an EXPLAIN function.

 Appending the EXPLAIN expression to the beginning of a query will read and evaluate the query.
 If there are inefficient expressions or confusing structures, EXPLAIN can help you find them.
-You can then adjust the phrasing of your query to avoid unintentional table scans or other performance hits.
+You can then adjust the query's phrasing to avoid unintentional table scans or other performance hits.

 Conclusion